Portugal 2027

 Dinner: Brasão Coliseu — francesinha.
 This is the night.
 Book ahead.

-Day 3 — Monday: Douro Valley or Matosinhos
+Day 3 — Monday, May 25: Douro Valley or Matosinhos

 Option A — Douro Valley: Rent a car for the day (~€40) or join a guided tour. ~1.5 hrs east of Porto.
 Drive along the river through vineyard-terraced hillsides.
 Stop at a quinta (winery estate) for a tasting and lunch — Quinta do Crasto and Quinta da Pacheca are both excellent and visitor-ready.